-No grazing or burning projects were conducted on San Bruno Mountain in 2008.
-Burning and grazing are identified as important habitat management tools in the San Bruno Mountain HCP and the San Bruno Mountain Habitat Management Plan, 2008.
-A grazing project is being formulated by the Habitat Manager and is proposed for implementation within the County Park in the near future.
+No grazing or burning projects were conducted on San Bruno Mountain in 2009.
+Burning and grazing are identified as important habitat management tools in the San Bruno Mountain HCP and the San Bruno Mountain Habitat Management Plan, 2009.
+A Control Burning project as part of the Vegetative Management Plan (VMP) being formulated by the Habitat Manager and is proposed for implementation within the County Park in the near future.